Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 -it xilinx/smartcam:2022.1 bash

-In the docker container, now we can use the gstreamer commands below to display Raspberry Pi sensor information onto as 1080p monitor:
+In the Docker container, now use the following gstreamer commands to display the Raspberry Pi sensor information onto a 1080p monitor:

 gst-launch-1.0 mediasrcbin media-device=/dev/media0 v4l2src0::io-mode=mmap ! "video/x-raw, width=1920, height=1080, format=NV12, framerate=30/1" ! kmssink plane-id=39 fullscreen-overlay=true -v

-Now that we verified that the Raspberry Pi pipeline is working, you should export the block design in Vivado tcl:
+Now that you verified that the Raspberry Pi pipeline is working, export the block design in Vivado Tcl:

 write_bd_tcl config_bd.tcl

-You can see a working version of this block design here
+View a working version of this block design here.

 A working version of the constraint is here.

-In overlays/examples/smartcam/prj_conf/prj_config_1dpu, update clk since we had changed the 300mhz clock to 200mhz.
+In overlays/examples/smartcam/prj_conf/prj_config_1dpu, update clk because you changed the 300 MHz clock to 200 MHz.

 freqHz=200000000:DPUCZDX8G_1.aclk